-Graphical display of cumulative Leq for each 1:3 octave band
+Graphical display of cumulative Leq for each 1:1 octave band

-Graphical display Lf real time 1:1 octave bands with the highest value for each band (updated every 1/16 second)

-Page 5 (Displayed when the instrument is measuring) Graphical display Lf real time 1:3 octave bands with the highest value for each band (updated every 1/16 second) Tonal noise detection when not set to the ISO option (instruments with Tone Detection Capability only).
+- Page 3 (Displayed when the instrument is measuring) Graphical display of cumulative Leg for each 1:3 octave band - Page 4 Graphical display Lf real time 1:1 octave bands with the highest value for each band (updated every 1/16 second) - Page 5 (Displayed when the instrument is measuring) Graphical display Lf real time 1:3 octave bands with the highest value for each band (updated every 1/16 second) Tonal noise detection when not set to the ISO option (instruments with Tone Detection Capability only).

-\ The y time weighting of the LAymax can be changed on the View Options / Time Weighting menu.
+The y time weighting of the LAymax can be changed on the View Options / Time Weighting menu.

-German Language:

-LAeq LAymax \ L95 C-A (LCeq-LAeq) LAFT5eq LAFT5eq-LAeq Measurement run time
+German Language: Page 1 LAeq LAymax L95 C-A (LCeq-LAeq) LAFT5eq LAFT5eq-LAeq Measurement run time

-Page 2 (Displayed when the instrument is measuring) Graphical display of cumulative Leq for each 1:1 octave band
+Page 2 (Displayed when the instrument is measuring)

+Graphical display of cumulative Leq for each 1:1 octave band